georgebaskervil/Personal-Website-Rails/core-js-custom-licensing.md

 # Project Licensing

-The licensing for this project is quite complex, because of how many different licenses the component projects are under.
+The licensing for this core-js-custom is quite complex, because of how many different licenses the component projects are under.

 ## Section 1: core-js